 TREES are one of the most breathtaking natural wonders in our world and Spain has its fair share of truly exceptional ones.

-To celebrate World Earth Day 2021, The Olive Press takes a look at some of the most beautiful and interesting trees found across Spain.
+The Olive Press takes a look at some of the most beautiful and interesting trees found across Spain.

 The Sacred Chestnut of Istan, Malaga

 The huge and ancient chestnut tree known locally as El Castaño Sagrado can be found in an area known as Hoyo del Bote in the Sierra Real de Istan in Malaga province.

 Estimated at between 800 and 1,000 years old it is likely to have been a mere sapling when the Moors ruled Spain.

 But it’s trunk now has a circumference of 13.5 metres.